doodzik/hydraulik/README.md

 ###`#filter(filterFn: function(val))`

 filters the set.
 FilterFn has to return a boolean.
 Val is an element of the set.
-You can access args from outside via val.params
+You can access args from outside via val.params.
+Params from the component

 ##ObserverSet/ObserverSubset